Mortgage insurance allows homebuyers to purchase homes with down payments of less than 20%.

 Low down payment: The biggest advantage of mortgage insurance is that it allows you to buy a home with a low down payment.
 For conventional loans, a down payment of 20% is typically required.
 Considering the current real estate market, this down payment can be quite significant.
 But with mortgage insurance, you could put as little as 3% down and still get the home you want.

 Additional cost: The main disadvantage of mortgage insurance is the cost.
-The cost of mortgage insurance is typically added to the monthly mortgage payment and can range from 0.3% to 1.5% of the original loan amount per year.
+The cost of mortgage insurance is typically added to the monthly mortgage payment and can range from 0.3% to 1.5% of the loan amount per year.
 For some people, this added cost can be a significant burden in the long run.
-Make sure you weigh the pros and cons and decide if you prefer paying for a typical down payment or if it’s better to pay a few extra hundred dollars every month.
+Make sure you weigh the pros and cons to see whether waiting longer to save up for a typical down payment makes sense for you, or if it’s better to pay potentially a few hundred extra dollars every month.

 If you're looking to purchase a home without committing to a large down payment, you need to know how to handle mortgage insurance efficiently.
 Here are the next steps you should take.

-- Understand the types of loans and mortgage insurance: Know the differences between the types of insurance described in this guide to know which is best for you.
+Know the differences between the types of mortgage insurance described in this guide to know which option applies to your home purchase.
 Research different loans offered by both private institutions and the government to find one that suits your needs best.
-Finally, consider whether you need a traditional mortgage or a reverse mortgage.
-If you're considering a reverse mortgage, review our guide to the best reverse mortgage providers.

-- Review your credit score: Before you can apply for a loan with a low down payment, you'll need to review your credit score.
-If possible, try to improve your credit score as much as possible before applying for a home mortgage.
+Before you can apply for a loan with a low down payment, you'll need to review your credit score.
+If possible, try to improve your credit score as much as you can before applying for a home mortgage.

-- Budget accordingly: Factor the cost of mortgage insurance into your monthly budget.
-This will help you understand what you can afford and ensure that you are not overstretching your finances.
+Factor the cost of mortgage insurance into your monthly budget.
+This will help you understand what you can afford and ensure that you are not overreaching.